Early Childhood Education

 *A contemplative critical pedagogy assumes a self-reflective process about how we come to think what we think and act the way we act, i.e culture.
 This type of pedagogy recognizes that political frameworks influence the foundation by which cultural and educational imperatives are formed.
 Bhutan has developed a Gross National Happiness democratizing political framework.

 Early Childhood Education Degree Highlights

-Minor: Naropa offers the option of obtaining a minor in Early Childhood Education or a minor in Contemplative Education.
+Certificate: Naropa offersthe option of obtaining a certificate in Early Childhood Education.

 Duration: The Early Childhood Education degree program is 36-credit major offered in the context of Naropa's contemplative liberal arts core curriculum.